List of Marvel Comics characters: Z: Zadkiel

 Zadkiel is a former archangel in the service of Heaven and an enemy of the Ghost Rider, named after the mythical angel of the same name.
 Created by Jason Aaron, the character debuted in Ghost Rider (vol. 4) #27.

-Zadkiel was in charge of overseeing the Spirits of Vengeance in God's army, and gradually developed a hatred of humanity as God favored the sinners over the angels.
-This led him to decide to overpower and dethrone God, something that he would need the power of Spirits of Vengeance to do.
+Zadkiel is in charge of overseeing the Spirits of Vengeance in God's army, and gradually develops a hatred of humanity as God favors the sinners over the angels.
+Zadkiel decides to overpower and dethrone God, something that he would need the power of Spirits of Vengeance to do.
 It was revealed that he had endowed Johnny Blaze with the powers of Ghost Rider.
-Zadkiel battles Blaze and Blaze's brother, Danny Ketch, before being defeated and imprisoned in Hell.
+Zadkiel battles Blaze and Blaze's brother, Danny Ketch, but is defeated and imprisoned in Hell.